atet/cite/README.md

 ### Boston University Academic Conduct Code

+**NOTE: As of 2024Q2, Boston University has revised its policy on the use of generative AI.
+It is likely that Boston University, as well as the rest of academia, will continually adapt to this new and rapidly-advancing technology with further policy updates into the future.**

 Boston University's Questrom School of Business permits AI-generated content to be used as a source of information with proper acknowledgement (Figure 1). **This repository will serve as a public reference for all AI-generated content cited by Athit Kao**.

 ##### **Figure 1.
 Excerpts from Boston University's Academic Conduct Code specifically referencing the use of AI-generated information.[<sup>4</sup>](#other-resources)**